hackclub/some-assembly-required/guide/cpu/cpu.md

 1. Set values
 1. Perform simple math calculations like addition and subtraction

-You hand it numbers, and it’s put to work crunching the data however you’d like.
+You hand it numbers, and it's put to work crunching the data however you'd like.
 That's it.
 Everything your computer doing is made up of just that.
 Isn't that wild?

 <br />